 Please note that it isn’t possible to apply for pre-settled status in the UK while holding visitor status.
 If you have EEA nationality, we would encourage you to apply for pre-settled status for your child, as this is a less complicated process.

 Being born in the UK does not automatically make a child a British citizen.
-Children acquire British citizenship in a more limited set of circumstances, depending on the status of their parents.
+Children acquire British citizenship in a more limited set of circumstances, depending on their parents' status.
 In summary, the children of EU/EEA/Swiss citizens may be British if at least one parent held British citizenship, or was settled in the UK at the time of their birth.
-If you are pregnant and already have settled status, your child will automatically receive British citizenship.
+If you are pregnant and have settled status, your child will automatically receive British citizenship.

 If you aren’t sure, check and get advice from an OISC-accredited adviser.

-Free movement with the European Union (EU) ended on 31 December 2020 and there are now new arrangements for EU citizens who have not been to the UK before (or visited briefly in the past, but did not obtain status under EUSS).
+Free movement with the European Union (EU) ended on 31 December 2020 and there are now new arrangements for EU citizens who have not been to the UK before (or visited briefly in the past, but did not obtain EUSS status).

 If you just wish to visit from 1st Jan 2021 you can do so for up to 90 days without a visa as a tourist/visitor, but you will not have the right to work.

 If you are looking to come to the UK to work and live, you need to apply under the new immigration system.
 Employers will need a sponsor licence to employ someone from outside the UK.
 This includes citizens of the EU, Iceland, Liechtenstein, Norway and Switzerland who arrived in the UK after 31 December 2020.
-Always clarify with a potential employer how they will sponsor you as a worker in the UK.
+Always clarify with a potential employer how they will sponsor you as a worker.

 If you previously lived in the UK for five years and have not been absent for more than five years in a row you can claim settled status under ‘historic residence’.